SofiaMus/FilmFinder/README.md

 - On the home page, choose a specific genre from the dropdown menu.
 - Click "Filter" to see only the movies in that genre.

-## Known Issues
-- **Picture Upload in Edit Form**: There's an issue with the picture upload feature when editing a movie.
-Selecting a new picture doesn't save correctly and the old picture remains.
-I'm actively working on a fix.
-For now, to update a movie's picture, you may need to delete the movie and re-add it with the new picture.
-Thank you for your patience.